Brick bonds is the arrangement of bricks in a wall or column like structure.

 - The vertical joint of elective courses must be in a row.

-Following are the important precautions considered in brickwork:
+important precautions considered in brickwork:

 2. Bricks should be as per the specifications.